 - Understand Each Tool’s Purpose: Use Google Analytics to understand broad web behavior, traffic sources, and on-site flow.
 Use a platform like Ignite to identify high-intent visitors and see their specific, individual journey.

 - Align Your Reporting: When pulling numbers, always verify that you are using the same date ranges, filters, and goals.
 A "7-day" report from one tool can't be compared to a "30-day" report from another.
+Match Time Zones & Attribution Windows: Differences in reporting time zones and attribution windows/models will also create divergence, align these settings before comparing metrics across tools.

 - Communicate Context Internally: When you share a report, be specific.
 Don't just say "we had 10,000 users."
 Say "Google Analytics reported 10,000 unique visitors, and our trends are up 5%."
-This ensures everyone on your team understands which "truth" is being referenced.
+This ensures everyone on your team understands which truth is being referenced.

 Finding Clarity in Your Data